colonelpopcorn/colonelpopcorn/README.md

 ### Hi there 👋
-My name is Jonathan Ling and I'm a software engineer at Hotel Effectiveness.
+My name is Jonathan Ling and I'm a software engineer at Actabl.
 My responsibilities there include:
 - Front end UI development with Angular 10
 - Back end API development with Java 8 on AWS Lambda
 - Scripting tasks I don't want to do more than once